 My parents had always advised me about how much of a house payment I could afford based on a percentage of my salary.
-But I know the rules have changed since my parents time and even more so since the financial crisis since 2008.
+But I know the rules have changed since my parents’ time and even more so since the financial crisis of 2008.
 What is the approximate percentage that is advisable for one’s mortgage payment vs. their gross income?

 Wow!
 What a great question.
-My initial thought when I first heard this question was “How better off would be financially if more people would ask questions like this?”
+My initial thought when I first heard this question was “How much better off financially we would be if more people would ask questions like this?”

 The answer is: much, much better.